HimadriDas0924/JS_Revision_1/08_Events/notes.md

 // Phase 2) Target Phase

     /*
-        Basically end of target phase and beginning of the capturing phase.
+        Basically end of capturing phase and beginning of the bubbling phase.
     */

 // Phase 3) Bubbling Phase